cilium/cilium/Documentation/gettingstarted/istio.rst

    :scale: 75 %
    :align: center

-To deploy the application with manual sidecar injection, run:
+To deploy the application run:

 .. parsed-literal::